What You’ll Learn 📊

 First, open the "Analog In" section in the channel setup and set the sample rate to 100 Hz.

-To create a simulated measurement, open the "Math" section and add a sine formula channel to simulate a sine wave.
-Once you've completed this step, confirm the creation of your simulated measurement channel.
+To create a simulated measurement, open the "Math" section and add a Sine Formula channel to simulate a sine wave.
+Once this step is complete, confirm the creation of your simulated measurement channel.

 Next, switch back to the Publisher section in the Historian Client plugin.
 Your newly created simulated measurement channel should now be visible.